Lesbians of the Coachella Valley

 1990 Internet and Email become mainstream.

-Event organizers no longe have to rely on word of mouth and lesbian publications.
+Event organizers no longe have to rely on word of mouth and lesbian magazines.
 Lesbians worldwide are now at their doorstep.

 1990 Dinah Shore Special Edition published by The Bottom Line